-The local branch of the Royal British Legion have indicated that they would not be opposed to such a memorial.
-The cost of this is estimated at £1,800 for a memorial stone similar to the enclosed image, which includes an inscription.
+The local branch of the Royal British Legion has indicated that they would not be opposed to such a memorial.
+The cost of this is estimated at $\pounds1,800$ for a memorial stone similar to the circulated image, which includes an inscription.